Redefining Your Life’s Purpose in Portugal

 - For dependent children under 18, you must show a €190.50 per month or a yearly amount of €2 286.
 This amount is equivalent to around 30% of the primary applicant’s total required passive income.

-Another aspect that differentiates the Portuguese temporary residency visa from most others is Portugal’s firm belief that immediate families should not be split up.
-Practically, this means the Portuguese government allows your family to stay in Portugal through the Family Reunification program.
-In other words, once you’re a holder of a D7 Visa, your vertical-line family members automatically inherit the privileges of a residence permit, too.
+Another aspect differentiating the Portuguese temporary residency visa from most others is Portugal’s firm belief that immediate families should not be split up.
+Practically, the Portuguese government allows your family to stay in Portugal through the Family Reunification program.
+In other words, once you’re a holder of a D7 Visa, your vertical-line family members also inherit the privileges of a residence permit.

 While the D7 Visa upholds residential pursuits, this type of Visa provides exclusive privileges to foreign businesses, entrepreneurs, independent professionals, company owners, shareholder partners, or startups who plan to expand business in Portugal.